brunobord/stardrifter/stardrifter/galaxy.md

-Title: The Galaxy Generator
+Title: The Galaxy World Generator

-# Galaxy Generator
+# Galaxy World Generator

 The basic idea behind Stardrifter is that one can play it without preparation, without having to previously generate Planets, Worlds, beforehand.